-But from Monday next week, this old-school coffee shop will head out to a new shophouse, even if it is just a few doors down the same road.
+But from today onwards, this old-school coffee shop will head out to a new shophouse, even if it is just a few doors down the same road.

 The move marks the uprooting of a business the great-grandfather of Mr Tang Chew Fue, 50, started at the spot in 1939, a date embossed on a signage proudly displayed at the top of the three-storey building.